Edb83/penny-for-your-thoughts/README.md

 The site is aimed at people looking for greeting cards, specifically those who value supporting local endeavours rather than large, established corporations.
 The site’s intended audience are people who value the personal touch and ability to communicate directly with the seller.

 The enterprise is humble but, as evidenced by the quality of the pictures, has a wealth of emotive images from the English countryside to share.
 These are the scenes we may all have witnessed but which are seldom captured.

 ### User stories

-As the client I want:
+As the **client** I want:
   * Visitors to be immediately aware of what the product is
   * A clean, consistent interface which will not confuse visitors
   * My work to be showcased from the outset
   * An immediate link to the gallery
   * A gallery which allows visitors to quickly browse through high quality images and add them to a shopping basket

-As a site user I want:
+As a **visitor** I want:
   * For it to be immediately clear what the purpose of the site is and what it has to offer
   * A clean interface and layout which allows me to focus on browsing the images and purchasing them
   * To be able to quickly navigate the site using navbar and clear links